SourceWZ1/mron-wiki/wiki/about-us/index.md

 We have two main things:

 ## MRON Verdansk
-aka MRON Mod, Cracked MW2019, Donetsk, 1.20
+aka MRON Mod, Cracked MW2019, 1.20

 An [open source](https://github.com/Ma3axucTKa/MRON-Mod) project based on old Warzone version from April 2020.
  Featuring Verdansk map, multiplayer, modding support.
-- Free, means you don't need to have MW2019.}
+- Free, means you don't need to have MW2019.
 - Easy to install
 - Does NOT connect to Activision servers.
 Everything runs locally.
 When you start a match, you host it for yourself, means not MRON neither Activision are